Skip to content

 If I’m feeling unwell, what should I do first?

 For international students feeling unwell in Australia, it's important to know where to seek medical help efficiently.
-If your symptoms are mild or you have questions about your health, try our latest App feature: the nib Symptom Checker, opens in a new tab* (powered by Infermedica).
+If your symptoms are mild or you have questions about your health, try our latest App feature: the nib Symptom Checker* (powered by Infermedica).
 Developed by medical professionals and rigorously tested, this AI-driven platform allows you to input your symptoms and receive a quick, free, and confidential health assessment within minutes.
 Depending on your answers, we'll advise whether self-care at home is sufficient, if you should book a telehealth or in-person appointment with a GP, or if urgent care at the emergency department is necessary.

 What's a GP?